computational-medicine/BMED360-2021/setup.md

 After the installation run `python --version` in a terminal window (in "Anaconda Prompt" if you are using Windows).
 If the output show "Python 3.8.x" (and "Anaconda") you are good to go.

+## Colab:
+Alternatively, some of the Jupyter notebooks in the Labs can be executed on **Google Colaboratory**.
+Colaboratory, or “Colab” for short, is a product from Google Research.
+Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
+More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs.
+Colab is free to use, and resources are not guaranteed and not unlimited, and the usage [resource limits](https://research.google.com/colaboratory/faq.html#resource-limits) sometimes fluctuate.

+Colab ode is executed in a virtual machine private to your account, i.e.

+> you will need to [Create a Google Account](https://support.google.com/accounts/answer/27441?hl=en) if you not already have one (you don't need a Gmail account to create a Google Account as you can use your non-Gmail address).

+Virtual machines are deleted when idle for a while, and have a maximum lifetime enforced by the Colab service.

+Colab notebooks are stored in [Google Drive](https://drive.google.com/drive/my-drive), or can be loaded from [GitHub](https://github.com).
+Colab notebooks can be shared just as you would with Google Docs or Sheets.
+Simply click the Share button at the top right of any Colab notebook, or follow these Google Drive [file sharing instructions](https://support.google.com/drive/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en).

 ## Atom:
 Atom is a free and open-source text and source code editor for writing and editing text files e.g. YAML configuration files, Markdown files, JSON files, HTML files and others.
 By its developers it is called a "hackable text editor for the 21st Century" and is a useful tool in addition to the browser-based Jupyter notebook that we will use.
 You can also **render markdown files** (e.g. local README.md files): Packages -> Markdow Preview -> Toggle Preview.<br>